 The percentage of index funds in my mutual fund portfolio has substantially grown over the years.
-This is not the result of a thought out strategy.
-The consistent good performance of index funds was the reason for this.
+This was initially because of consistently good performance of index funds but have evolved into a solid strategy, as I keep founding more reasons in favor of this.
 The same has been the situation with people known to me personally.

 Index investing if done properly can be highly beneficial for beginners.
 So, what is index investing?
 Index investing is a passive investment strategy.
 The investor chooses an index like NIFTY or SENSEX.
 Money is then invested in stocks listed on the index.
 The investment is made in the individual stocks in the exact same proportion as the index.
 The aim of this method of investment is to mimic the performance of the index.
 Index funds are the easiest and most commonly used method to implement index investment.